Emergency Grants

 - can include exhibitions, readings, performances, or other significant opportunities to present an artist’s work publicly

-- must have a confirmation date, a cancellation date, and an intended presentation (or opening) date with a letter confirming the cancellation
+- must have a confirmation date, a cancellation date, and an intended presentation (or opening) date as well as documentation confirming the cancellation

 Funds are not intended to address cancellations stemming from conflict with the venue, scheduling issues, personnel losses or changes, or other reasons unrelated to federal funding cuts and freezes.